 Two words (verb); one word (noun): Schedule a regular checkup to check up on the patient.

 As appropriate, include the last two digits of the class year after the name, with an inverted apostrophe, as in the examples below.
 When referring to a former student with multiple degrees, list the degrees in the order in which they were received.
 When referring to a couple who are both former students, include the last two digits of the class year with an apostrophe after each person’s name.
+In running text, include the class year after the first reference to the person’s name and in a photo caption the first time their name occurs within photo captions in the story, biography, etc.

 - Mays Business School is the namesake of Lowry Mays ’57.